Taliban storm hotel building in west Afghanistan

 Abdul Latif Rustayee, the director of a hospital in Qala-e-Naw, said the 10 wounded, including four security force members, were rushed to hospital.

-Abdullah Afzali, a member of Badghis provincial council, said security forces were still battling Taliban gunmen and officials at the interior ministry in Kabul and that two of the three insurgents had been killed.
+Abdullah Afzali, a member of Badghis provincial council, said security forces were still battling Taliban gunmen and officials at the interior ministry in Kabul said that two of the three insurgents had been killed.

 Police had surrounded the targeted building, said Nasrat Rahimi, an interior ministry spokesman.